texas-robocamp/texas-robocamp.github.io/virtual/programming/repetition.md

 The current number is 9.
 ```

 Notice how 10 doesn't print, because we told the loop to stop as soon when `i` was no longer less than 10.
-The first time the loop executes, `i` equals 0, so the loop prints out the message "The current number is 0." and then adds one to `i`, making `i` 1.
+The first time the loop executes, `i = 0`, so the loop prints out the message "The current number is 0." and then adds one to `i`, making `i` 1.
 Then the loop executes again, and we print "The current number is 1."
-Then `i` is increased by 1 again, making it 2, etc.
+Then `i` is increased by 1 again, making it 2, etc., until it has printed 10 times.

 We can also modify the loop so that the loop variable changes in different ways---just by changing the initialization and the modification pieces.
 Say we want to count backwards from 4 to 1.
 We can create the loop like this: